Uric01/machine_learning/README.md

 ## 📄 License

-MIT License — use, modify, and share freely.
+MIT License. use, modify, and share freely.